 Under "Personal Information" list your name, address with contact information, date and place of birth, gender, marital status and number of children.
 Often resumes are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number, with the international access code and e-mail are most important.
+A daytime phone number, with the international access code and e-mail, are most important.

 Then using power words and action verbs briefly state your "Job Objective".
 In "Education," detail schools attended with the most recent first.
 Include names, locations, degrees and dates of attendance.
 Follow this with a "Specialized Training" listing extra courses, foreign language fluency skills with reference to the spoken and written levels and computer training.

-The "Work Experience" section, should detail companies, they locations and focus, dates of employment and your job titles.
+The "Work Experience" section, should detail companies, their locations and focus, dates of employment and your job titles.
 Any gaps in work history should be explained.
 In some cases, the job seeker may include reasons for leaving a particular employer.
 Mention your responsibilities, starting with the most important and emphasize those related to the job you are seeking.

 Making your resume more effective provide examples that fit the job, to illustrate your achievements.
-Use power words and action verbs to describe your achievements, such as organized, demonstrated, trained, managed, developed, coordinated etc. Bullet point these at the start of a sentence for maximum impact.
+Use power words and action verbs to describe your achievements, such as organized, demonstrated, trained, managed, developed, coordinated etc. Bullet points these at the start of a sentence for maximum impact.

 Carefully consider what to leave out of your resume and exclude anything that might give prospective employers a chance to discriminate against you.
 Discrimination laws are not as stringent in China as they are elsewhere in the world.
-It is not uncommon for employers in China to ask for specifics like gender, age, your photo, ID card number, expected salary etc. Many multinational corporations operating in the region adopts the same type of hiring practices, so carefully consider what to leave out of your resume.
+It is not uncommon for employers in China to ask for specifics like gender, age, photo, ID card number, expected salary etc. Many multinational corporations operating in the region adopt the same type of hiring practices, so carefully consider what to leave out of your resume.